“Nobody Died At Sandy Hook”

 Drills they knew.
 Drills they understood.

-- He misunderstood the situation.
-Other teachers used similar strategies to calm their students.
+- He misunderstood what was happening.
+Other teachers used similar strategies to calm students.
 Some read to them (Book 5, 00002236.pdf; Book 5, 00039513.pdf; Book 5, 00256442.pdf; Book 5, 00258279.pdf), while others played games (Book 5, 00006236.pdf; Book 5, 00260314.pdf).
-It’s entirely possible Louis thought the lockdown was part of a drill.
+It is entirely plausible that Louis believed the lockdown was part of a drill.

 Next: Epilogue: “The Nexus Of Tyranny: Tuscon, Aurora And Sandy Hook” by Dennis Cimino